HOW DO I KNOW IF I NEED THERAPY?

 Humanist, atheists, and nature-based faith philosophies

-All religions (my practice is secular)
+All religions (this practice is secular)

 therapy room can affect our relationship.
 Shared lived experience isn’t always required for us to

-my best to help you find referrals.
+our best to help you find referrals.

 WHAT THE HECK IS EMDR?